Chemical peeling is a

 - Clear instructions must be given to the patient for the postprocedure period.

-- They should be told to use broad-spectrum sunscreens and only bland moisturizers until peeling is complete.
+- Patients should be told to use broad-spectrum sunscreens and only bland moisturizers until peeling is complete.

 - Active bacterial, viral, fungal or herpetic infection